About the Investigative Reporting Workshop

 • John Sullivan, a Pulitzer Prize winning reporter from The Philadelphia Inquirer, joined the Workshop as a senior editor in May 2013 to spearhead a new partnership between the Workshop and The Washington Post, where he is also a member of the investigations team.
 He is teaching an investigative practicum at the graduate level, with AU students working alongside Post reporters on their projects.
 He led a team of five reporters who examined violence in the Philadelphia schools at the Inquirer; the series won the Pulitzer for Public Service in 2012.
 Sullivan previously was a senior lecturer and assistant director of Medill Watchdog and on the journalism faculty at Northwestern University.

 • Lynne Perri, a former news and features reporter and editor at newspapers in Florida and Indiana, and a former deputy managing editor for graphics and photography at USA Today, is the managing editor.
 Perri oversees and edits our long-running “What Went Wrong” project and other investigations; writes and edits for the site; and develops visual journalism to accompany our stories.
 She is a full-time faculty member at AU, teaching reporting and news design classes.

 • Wendell Cochran, a longtime business reporter, editor and journalism faculty member, is the founding senior editor.
-Cochran, who retired earlier this year, created our BankTracker project, in which we track the financial health of every bank and credit union in the country, with an emphasis on those receiving TARP money.
+Cochran, who retired last year, created our BankTracker project, in which we track the financial health of every bank and credit union in the country, with an emphasis on those receiving TARP money.
 He also created the Workshops' "Exemption 10" column about the Freedom of Information Act.

 • Kris Higgins, with strong management experience in nonprofit organizations in North Carolina, Boston and Washington, D.C., is the financial operations manager of the Workshop.
 He is also enrolled in SOC’s master’s program in Film & Media Arts.